 There is also no modern free health care, an ideology of economic development and scientific progress.
 The system of higher education is in many ways fragments of the Soviet higher education, which almost do not teach and do not give students the profession in demand, while deeply immersed in formalism, useless paperwork and creating visibility of activity.
 This is not at all the goal that was drawn in the minds of people who wanted to leave in the past the Soviet ineffective socialist economy.

 Like the Chernobyl Nuclear Power Plant, created to give light and warmth, but ultimately pushed off the rails the well-established life of many people, the territory of economic emergency appeared as a result of good intentions to do away with the administrative-command system and entrust the care of the further development of the economy to the invisible hand of the market.
 In order to return life on this territory to normal, it is necessary to develop its Paulson Plan on emergency economic stabilization.

-The struggle of two approaches to managing economy, leading to its revival and decline, can be thus called a struggle of emergency economic stabilization with an emergency economic situation, that is EES against EES (sounds like “chess” in Russian), which, given the English word “chess”, can be considered one of the tensest chess games of the near future.
+The struggle of two approaches to managing economy, leading to its revival and decline, can be thus called a struggle of emergency economic stabilization with an emergency economic situation, that is EES against EES (sounds like “chess” in English), which, given the English word “chess”, can be considered one of the tensest chess games of the near future.
 Judging by the number of recent rallies against pension reform, it has already struck an hour to start this fight, and the opening combinations have already been played.